A Legal Primer, for Those Annoying RC Passages About the Law

 At the most basic, there are two types of cases you’ll see in the courts–civil and criminal.
 Civil cases generally involve torts (a non-contract action) and contract disputes.
 They are generally between private parties, and largely involve either some personal injury or economic dispute.
 Criminal cases, obviously, involve a violation of criminal law, and they are brought by the government.

 Beyond the subject matter, another key difference between civil and criminal cases is the burden of proof (i.e., the standard by which the parties must prove their case).
-In civil cases, the standard is generally a preponderance of the evidence, which is a fancy way of saying “more likely than not,” whereas criminal cases usually must be proved beyond a reasonable doubt.
+In civil cases, the standard is generally a preponderance of the evidence, which is a fancy way of saying “more likely than not.”
+Criminal cases usually must be proved beyond a reasonable doubt.
 The rationale is that we don’t want to convict someone of a crime (which attaches a larger degree of stigma and usually involves a deprivation of liberty) unless we’re relatively certain a crime was committed.

-Once a case is brought, our legal system operates through the adversarial process–there are two sides squaring off and trying to prove their competing cases to the jury or the judge.
+Once a case is brought, our legal system operates through the adversarial process.
+There are two sides squaring off and trying to prove their competing cases to the jury or the judge.
 The judge is generally an impartial referee between the two sides.
 This is in contrast to an inquisitorial system, where the judge takes a much more active role in investigating the evidence to reach his or her own answer to a problem.
 There are a lot of academic articles written exploring this topic, but the basic dispute is whether the adversarial system obfuscates the truth more than the inquisitorial system or whether it leads to more impartiality because the judge is disinterested and uninvolved.

 Once you have a civil or criminal case brought in our adversarial system, the first step is the trial court.
 Once you go through discovery (the exchange of information, either upon request or compelled), you will present your case to a jury or a judge, and they will render a decision.
-If you’re using a jury (a Constitutional right in the good ol’ US of A), the jury members are the “fact finders”–they make decisions about what actually happened in the case (like who is guilty or at fault).
-The judges make legal decisions in the case (like what evidence gets submitted).
-If you just have a judge, the “court” (i.e., the judge) does both.

 From the trial court, you can appeal an unfavorable decision to the appellate court (and then on to the Supreme Court).
 In sum, trial courts render a decision, which can be appealed to an appellate to determine whether any significant error took place at the lower court.